alces-flight/concertim-openstack-docs/concertim-install.md

 The VM could be an OpenStack instance running on the OpenStack service that is to be managed, but it doesn't have to be.

-Any users of the Concertim UI will need to be able to access ports `80` and `443` of the VM.
+Any users of the Concertim UI will need to be able to access port `443` of the VM, and optionally port `80`.

 The Concertim OpenStack service will need to be able to access port `443` of the VM.